m-language/m/docs/tutorial/starting.rst

 Using the M Compiler
 ====================

-Once the M compiler is built, running it will open the repl.
-Files can be provided as command line arguments to the repl.
-These file can be a directory, in which case all child files with the extension ``.m`` will be loaded recursively.
+Once the M compiler is built, it can be ran with the following arguments.

+-- code-block:: bash

+    mc compile <backend> <in> <out> -- Compiles a file mc repl <in>                    -- Runs the M repl mc mpm-put <in>                 -- Puts a file in mpm